 Are you employed and thinking about how a program in statistics may enhance your career, or lead you to a new career entirely?
-You've likely done your homework and you are aware of the career potential that a degree in statistics can provide:
+You've likely done your homework and you are aware of the career potential that a degree in applied statistics can provide:

 - An average starting salary of $88,190 per year (per the Bureau of Labor Statistics).